Comparing the Top 13 Restream Alternatives for Multistreaming in 2023

 A great feature of this platform is that you can remove the watermark while live streaming.
 It offers a much higher video quality than other services in the same price range.
 You can also enjoy extra low latency with Prism Live Studio for free.

-Here’s the rundown on Restream vs Streamlabs.
-Streamlabs is another streaming tool that’s very similar to Restream.
-It’s fully loaded with various live streaming tools, including simulcasting, video editing, graphic overlays, collaboration tools, and more.
+Here’s the rundown on Restream vs Streamlabs OBS.
+Streamlabs OBS is another streaming tool software that is very similar to Restream.
+It is fully loaded with a variety of live streaming tools, including simulcasting, video editing, graphic overlays, collaboration tools, and more.

-Although Streamlabs has many use cases, many users use it to stream computer games.
+Although Streamlabs OBS has many use cases, many of its users use it to stream computer games.
+The best part about Streamlabs OBS is also that it’s completely open-source.
+You can also get it for both Android and iOS devices.

-Here are some more ways Streamlabs is different from Restream:
+Here are some more ways Streamlabs OBS is different from Restream:

-- Streamlabs works on Windows and Mac, unlike stream
+• Streamlabs OBS works on Windows and Mac, unlike stream

-There is a free version of Streamlabs, but to access simulcasting and other premium features, users must upgrade to Prime.
+There is a free version of Streamlabs OBS, but to access simulcasting and other premium features, users must upgrade to Prime.
 Streamlabs Prime costs $19/month or $149/year.
+That said, the free plan does allow you dual output for up to 2 destinations.
+It also gives you 1 GB storage, branding tools, and more.

 7. Resi